 IMPLEMENTATION OF ENGLISH CURRICULUM

-As detailed in the school's, Curriculum Sub-Intent and Implementation Document on the Curriculum Home page, Maths Key objectives are group by class teachers into Mini-Learning Adventures which give the Maths objectives context and the children purpose for their learning, linked directly to their Overall Learning Adventure.
+As detailed in the school's, Curriculum Sub-Intent and Implementation Document on the Curriculum Home page, English Key objectives are group by class teachers into Mini-Learning Adventures which give the ENglish objectives context and the children purpose for their learning, linked directly to their Overall Learning Adventure.

-Below (there will be soon) examples of Maths Mini-Learning Adventures:
+Below (there will be soon) examples of English Mini-Learning Adventures: